 “Companies say ‘we’re investing in video so we can make decisions faster’,” says Steelcase’s Scott Sadler (who, mentions as an aside that he’s already been on video four times that day).
 As appealing as video is, it has presented particular challenges, creating reticence for some.
 Concerns about making the technology work or even worrying how they look on screen may be enough to distract people or even deter some from video conferencing at all.
 These obstacles had to be overcome.

 “If we could make the experience more natural feeling, we could make people more productive,” explains Sadler.

 At its core, media:scape allows distributed teams to instantly share and co-create content.
 A variety of well-considered features make this happen: The iconic PUCK™—an integral feature—allows several people to easily share their ideas, video and research as they work.
-This physical PUCK was also transformed into a virtual app that puts the user in control of not only content sharing, but also sound and lighting.
 The new additions to the media:scape family, TeamStudio and the Kiosk, have been designed to help people be focused on their work, not the tools.

 media:scape has also been wildly successful in addressing “presence disparity.”
 That’s a terrific term for describing how most of us currently feel when beamed in for a group meeting from afar.
 “These solutions bring to the real (and virtual) table the things that make in-person meetings so valuable—an ability to read facial expressions, body language and other visual cues,” says Sadler.
 “We’re doing everything to make people more psychologically comfortable so they’re engaged in what they’re doing—not worrying about the details.”